Contents

 After you click 'End Stream', a 'Recordings' button appears.
 Click the button, and in the modal that appears, the recording will show a 'Processing' status.
 When the recording is ready, a 'Download' button replaces the 'Processing' status.

-Screenshot of the Recordings button and Download recordings modal.
+The Recordings button and Download recordings modal.

 How long are recordings available?